 Who wouldn’t want to change lives, change organizations, and change the world?
 Right?
-For Episode 3 in our Big Brand Theory series, I set out to prove that Stanford GSB admits, transforms and graduates students who accomplish great feats.
+In this blog post, I set out to prove that Stanford GSB admits, transforms and graduates students who accomplish great feats.
 I wanted to demonstrate that Stanford GSB students, faculty and graduates lived GSB’s brand.

 I’ve always been a big proponent of Stanford GSB (even when they had classrooms and desks that reminded me of my high school).
 Regardless of their old environs, the Knight Center makes their facility live up to their students and their program.

 I love the vibe when I walk onto Stanford’s campus.
 I love the fact that their students have infinite access to Silicon Valley.
 I love that the faculty turns their electives over so frequently that the course catalogue reads like a fresh new book each year.
-I love the questions Derrick Bolton asks on his application.
-In fact, I love Derrick (don’t tell my husband).
-I do believe Derrick has done a great job in selecting some of the smartest people I know.
+I love the questions in the Stanford application.
+I do believe the adcom has done a great job in selecting some of the smartest people I know.
 My clients who have gained admission to Stanford surprise me with their intelligence, talent, accomplishments and ideas.
 They are futurists who can see beyond the horizon, but they still need me to plant the seed for their ideas to grow into great essays and interviews.
-Regardless, I love my clients too (my husband already knows that fact).

 However, when I looked at Stanford GSB’s list of “notable” alumni, I only saw a handful of game changers.
-The list is similar to those I see at other schools with notable founders, CEOs and investors like GM’s first female CEO, Mary Barra, Acumen Founder Jacqueline Novogratz, Charles Schwab of Charles Schwab, Nike’s Phil Knight, Ultra-investor Vinod Kosla, Atari’s Nolan Bushnell, KPCB’s Brook Byers; notable authors like Tom Peters and Jim Collins; and “famous celebrities” like Alex Michel (Alex Michel, really?
-Do “reality” TV participants count as celebrities?
-More importantly, does anyone really watch The Bachelor?).
+The list is similar to those I see at other schools with notable founders, CEOs and investors like GM’s first female CEO, Mary Barra, Acumen Founder Jacqueline Novogratz, Charles Schwab of Charles Schwab, Nike’s Phil Knight, Ultra-investor Vinod Kosla, Atari’s Nolan Bushnell, KPB’s Brook Byers, Mariam Naficy, founder and CEO of Minted; and notable authors like Tom Peters and Jim Collins.

 So how can you present the fact that you will change the world for the better?
-Stanford asks two questions that I know Derrick and his team really take to heart.
+Stanford asks two questions that I know the admissions team really take to heart.
 My clients typically struggle with “What matters most to you and why?”
 The latter part of this question being equally, if not more important that the former.
 This question requires a tremendous amount of introspection and if done well should show that you have the heart to change the world.

 It requires you to know yourself at a very personal level and share that self-awareness with an admissions committee.
 It’s not easy, and the best essays I’ve seen on this topic have knocked the wind out of me.
 Several have made me cry.
 It is a dig deep into your soul question.
-Derrick is a very smart and authentic individual, and he wants to get to know what drives you.
+The Stanford GSB adcom wants to get to know what drives you.